solidi/writing/32-whats-up-with-ceiling-fans.md

 ## Social Post

-A short gripe on the design and usability of ceiling fans.
+My short #gripe on the #design and #usability of ceiling fans.
 Alt title: Pointing out the ceiling fan rotation switch blunder

 Thanks to Mike Mathis and Danielle Arcuri